ahupowerdns/tproxydoc/tproxy.md

 [number](http://man7.org/linux/man-pages/man7/ip.7.html)
 [of](http://ipset.netfilter.org/iptables-extensions.man.html) manpages.

-This document attempts to document everything in one place, with references to the authoritative sources.
+This document attempts to describe everything in one place, with references to the authoritative sources.
 Note that this documentation is quite at odds with other explanations found online, but it is believed this page is correct.